Canon G1 X Mark III versus Canon M6

 |Nikon D7500 (⇒ lft | rgt)||optical||YES||3.2||922||tilting||YES||8000||8.0||12||no|

-So what is the bottom line?
+So what conclusions can be drawn?
 Is the Canon G1 X Mark III better than the Canon M6 or vice versa?
-The listing below highlights the relative strengths of the two models.
+Below is a summary of the relative strengths of each of the two contestants.

 - Easier framing: Has an electronic viewfinder for image framing and settings control.

-- Ready to shoot: Has a lens build-in, whereas the EOS M6 requires a separate lens.
+- Ready to shoot: Has a lens build-in, whereas the M6 requires a separate lens.

 - Better sealing: Is weather sealed to enable shooting in dusty or wet environments.

-- More modern: Is somewhat more recent (announced 7 months after the EOS M6).
+- More modern: Is somewhat more recent (announced 7 months after the M6).

 - More flexible: Takes interchangeable lenses and can thus be used with specialty optics.